FelixNem/FelixNem/README.md

 - 👋 Hi, I’m @FelixNem and I'm a Web Developer 💻
 - I’m interested in 🔬Technology, 🎮VideoGames and 🎬Movies
-- 🦾 I have good skills with React and Javascript
+- 🦾 I have good skills with React, Node and Javascript
-- 🌱 I’m currently learning BackEnd with NodeJS and WebDesing
+- 🌱 I’m currently learning WebDesing

 <!---
 FelixNem/FelixNem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.